 New York, New York

-Contributed as a designer in SOM’s Education Design Lab, leading concept-to-construction documentation for The New School University Center, a 375,000 sq ft academic hub in Manhattan’s Union Square.
+Contributed as a designer in SOM’s Education Design Lab, leading concept-to-construction documentation for The New School University Center, a $350 million, 375,000 sf academic hub in Manhattan’s Union Square.
 Coordinated stakeholder engagement, zoning compliance, and site logistics to deliver a LEED Gold-certified campus building integrating urban context with institutional needs.

 New School University Center, New York, NY ↗